3uph/3uph.github.io/content/posts/oscp_post.md

 ## The grind and burnout

 I started doing machines every day, hitting 5, 6, or even 7 a day.
 It was a hard push, but it built momentum and confidence.
-My exam was scheduled for the first week of November, and I went back to Spain because I wanted to take it on my desktop PC, not my laptop.
+My exam was scheduled for the first week of November, and I went back to Spain because I wanted to take it on my desktop PC, not in my laptop.
 Two weeks before the exam, I felt burned out.
 I wasn’t as focused as at the start.
 By then, I had done about 80–90 machines.
 Because I wasn’t fully focused, I couldn’t root some boxes, and I began to doubt whether I could pass.
 My self-confidence went down.
 Reading Reddit threads about the exam and other people’s experiences didn’t help, I compared their backgrounds to mine and felt smaller.
 Spending a lot of time on LinkedIn didn’t help either.
 Seeing people earn big certs, land great jobs, and learn very hard things slowly discouraged me.

 ## The decision to rest